Who can Open a Demat Account?: Know the Eligibility Criteria

 Bank Account Proof

 You need a functional Bank Account for opening a Demat Account.
-Submitting either one of these will serve as bank proof - A Cancelled cheque, Bank Passbook, latest 6-month Bank Statement.
+Submitting either one will serve as bank proof - A Cancelled cheque, Bank Passbook, latest 6-month Bank Statement.

 You need your passport photo and your PAN card matching signature on white paper to complete the documentation.